The Open Group Standards Process

 5.1 Material from The Open Group

-From time to time, confidential material may be originated by The Open Group for distribution to those people within member companies working on Open Group business.
+From time to time, confidential material may be originated by The Open Group for distribution to those people within member companies working on the business of The Open Group.

 When originated, The Open Group Manager must: